MARTA: The connection between chemical enrichment, feedback, and dust in a Wolf-Rayet galaxy at z${\sim}$2: Derivation of physical properties

 \subsection{Nebular attenuation}

-We begin with studying the dust attenuation properties of \sourceshort, leveraging the detection of multiple hydrogen recombination lines, including Balmer lines down to H12, and Paschen lines P12, P11, and P10.
-In Fig.~\ref{fig:R_vs_lambda} we report the quantity $R$, defined as the logarithm of the ratio between the observed and theoretical ratio of a given hydrogen line to \Halpha, $R=\text{log}_{10}(\text{R}_{\text{obs}}/\text{R}_{\text{theo}})$ (where $\text{R}_{\text{theo}}$ is computed for a fiducial case B recombination, \Te=$10^4$~K, \Ne=$200$~cm$^{-3}$), as a function of wavelength.
-Coloured lines represent the $R$ vs $\lambda$ relationship predicted for different values of $E(B-V)$, given the \cite{cardelli_relationship_1989} (solid lines, $R_V = 3.1$) and \cite{gordon_LMC_attenuation_2003} SMC (dashed lines, $R_V = 2.5$) attenuation curves, respectively.
-The solid black curve reports the $R$ vs $\lambda$ relationship for the best-fit $E(B-V)$ value obtained by performing a least-square fit to all available hydrogen lines ratios (assuming the \cite{cardelli_relationship_1989} law), and corresponds to $E(B-V)=0.221\pm0.007$.
-The black curve matches well the Balmer lines of the highest signal-to-noise, whereas high-order Balmer lines H10, H11, H12, as well as Pa10 and Pa11, slightly deviates from the best-fit predictions (Pa12 deviates more significantly, but it is detected only at $\sim3\sigma$).
-Here, we note in particular that the measured flux of high-order Balmer lines is strongly sensitive to the detailed shape of the stellar continuum and, in particular, to the depth of the underlying stellar absorption features, which introduces model-dependent systematics.
-Furthermore, possible deviations from the Case B recombination for high-order Balmer lines have been discussed e.g. in \cite{Mesa-Delgado_HH202_2009}.
+We begin by studying the dust attenuation properties of \sourceshort, leveraging the detection of multiple hydrogen recombination lines, including the Balmer lines, down to H12 and Paschen lines Pa12, Pa11, Pa10, Pa$\delta$, and Pa$\gamma$.
+In Fig.~\ref{fig:R_vs_lambda} we report the quantity $R$, defined as the logarithm of the ratio between the observed and theoretical ratio of a given hydrogen line to \Halpha, $R=\text{log}_{10}(\text{R}_{\text{obs}}/\text{R}_{\text{theo}})$ (where $\text{R}_{\text{theo}}$ is computed for a fiducial Case B recombination, \Te=$1.2\times10^4$~K, \Ne=$100$~cm$^{-3}$), as a function of wavelength.
+The colored lines represent the $R$ vs $\lambda$ relationship predicted for different values of $E(B-V)$, given the \cite{cardelli_relationship_1989} (solid lines) and \cite{gordon_LMC_attenuation_2003} (dashed lines) extinction curves for the Milky Way (MW, $R_V = 3.1$) and Small Magellanic Cloud (SMC, $R_V = 2.74$), respectively.
+The solid black curve reports the $R$ vs $\lambda$ relationship for the best-fit value $E(B-V)$ obtained by performing a least-square fit to all available hydrogen line ratios (assuming the law \citealt{cardelli_relationship_1989}), and corresponds to $E(B-V)=0.16\pm0.01$ (\AV$=0.50\pm0.03$).
+The black curve matches the Balmer lines of the highest S/N, whereas the high-order Balmer lines H10, H11, H12, as well as Paschen lines, deviate from the best-fit predictions.
+For what concerns high-order Balmer lines (H10, H11, H12), we note that their measured flux is strongly sensitive to the shape of the stellar continuum in that region and, in particular, to the depth of the underlying stellar absorption features, which introduces model-dependent systematics.
+Furthermore, possible deviations from the Case B recombination for high-order Balmer lines have been discussed, for example, in \cite{Mesa-Delgado_HH202_2009}.